 Helios-A and Helios-B were the first space probes produced outside of the United States and the Soviet Union to leave Earth orbit, with their launches in 1974 and 1976.
 Built by Messerschmitt-Bölkow-Blohm, a German predecessor company to Airbus, they were designed to study solar processes and enabled the collection of data on comets.
 The 370-kg.-class spin-stabilised Helios probes carried 10 scientific instruments and were placed in orbits around the Sun.
 During their trajectories, they set a maximum speed record for spacecraft of 252,792 km/hr.
 (70,220 meters/sec.).

 Another early spacecraft was COS B, a scientific satellite developed by Airbus predecessors MBB and Aérospatiale to study extraterrestrial gamma radiation.
 It was the first satellite to go into space under the banner of the newly-created European Space Agency (ESA), with its orbiting in August 1975.
-COS B originally was targeted for launch on Europe’s own Europa-2 launch vehicle, but the spin-stabilised spacecraft ultimately was carried by a U.S. Delta rocket in 1975 after the Europa launcher programme as cancelled.
-Initially planned for a mission duration two years, COS-B was finally switched off in April 1982 after functioning successfully for six years and eight months.
+COS B originally was targeted for launch on Europe’s own Europa-2 launch vehicle, but the spin-stabilised spacecraft ultimately was lofted by a U.S. Delta rocket in 1975 after the Europa launcher programme was cancelled.
+Initially planned for a mission duration of two years, COS-B was finally switched off in April 1982 after functioning successfully for six years and eight months.

 The Roentgen Satellite (ROSAT) was an X-ray observatory built by Airbus forerunner company Dornier.
 This Germany/U.S./UK collaboration allowed researchers for the first time to perform an all-sky survey of X-ray sources with an imaging telescope.
 Launched in June 1990 on a U.S. Delta rocket, ROSAT exceeded its planned 18-month lifetime expectation in Earth orbit, detecting about 80,000 cosmic X-ray sources and another 6,000 sources in the extreme ultraviolet regime.
 During nearly nine years of operation, more than 4,000 scientists from 24 countries took the opportunity to commission and analyse measurements.